nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Design Patterns - Exercise/TemplatePattern/README.md

 ### 2. Concrete Classes

 Extend the application by adding several Concrete Classes for different types of Bread.
 Examples: TwelveGrain, Sourdough, WholeWheat.

+### Use What You’ve Done

+Now is the time to test what you have done by trying to use it.
+In your Main() method you can do just that by instantiating objects of the classes you’ve just made.
+It was that simple.
+This, this might be something you’ve been already using but you didn’t know it was a Design Pattern.